ekera/qunundrum/docs/pages/generate-linear-distribution.md

 Computes the distribution induced by Ekerå–Håstad's algorithm for computing short discrete logarithms if the <code>-d</code> flag is specified.
 This is the default.
 Computes the distribution induced by Shor's (for $s = 1$) and Seifert's (for $s > 1$) order-finding algorithms if the <code>-r</code> flag is specified.

-All of the aforementioned distributions are distributions in a argument $\alpha$, or equivalently, angle $\theta$.
+All of the aforementioned distributions are distributions in an argument $\alpha$, or equivalently, angle $\theta$.
 In this software such distributions are called linear.
 The executable is named accordingly.

 The distribution generated will be assigned an appropriate name and written to the <code>distributions</code> directory.
 If this directory does not exist, it will be created.
 If the distribution already exists, an error will be reported.